RajAujla01/data402_nosql/StarWars/README.md

 ```
 ![ Alt Text](mongo_exercise9.png)
 8.
+query that filter for characters that have both blue eyes and are female
 ```
 db.characters.find({
   eye_color: "blue",
   gender: "female"
 });
 ```

 ![ Alt Text](mongo_exercise8.png)
+Query that filters for characters that have either blue eyes or are female
 ```
 db.characters.find({
   $or: [